 As stated in the Kentucky Cabinet for Health and Family Services (CHFS) standard of practice manual, reports may be accepted alleging risk of harm if a "caretaker engages in a pattern of conduct that renders him/her incapable of caring for the immediate and ongoing needs of the child" due to substance misuse (2020).
 That policy includes the example of infants testing positive or experiencing withdrawal from non-prescribed substances.
 For that reason, medical providers are expected to document prenatal substance exposure in the medical record.
 Of all infants in the NAS Registry, 86% were referred to DCBS; 43% of those were accepted.
-The referral rate is very similar to what was reported last year, indicating consistency of practice; the acceptance rate decreased from last year's 76%.
-Among infants whose mothers were estimated to be compliant with MOUD, 56% were referred to DCBS and 66% of those were accepted for investigation.
+The referral rate is very similar to what was reported last year, indicating consistency of practice.
+The acceptance rate decreased from last year's 76%, which could be due to hospital data submission practices, rather than changes in DCBS practice.

 The Child Fatality and Near Fatality External Review Panel ("the Panel") conducts comprehensive, multidisciplinary reviews to discover risk factors and systems issues and recommend prevention measures (2019).
-Historically, a large proportion of cases, especially abusive head trauma cases, have had caregiver substance abuse as a risk factor.
+Historically, a large proportion of cases, especially abusive head trauma cases, have had caregiver substance misuse as a risk factor.
 Recommendations from the Panel have been incorporated into this report.